 The Economic Growth and Tax Relief and Reconciliation Act of 2001 (EGTRRA) provided a substantial tax cut that is scheduled to be phased in over the 10 years following its enactment.
-The Act's most prominent provisions are a reduction in individual income tax rates, tax cuts for married couples, phase-out of the estate tax, a larger per-child tax credit, education tax benefits, and tax cuts for Individual Retirement Accounts and pensions.
+The Act's most prominent provisions were a reduction in individual income tax rates, tax cuts for married couples, phase-out of the estate tax, a larger per-child tax credit, education tax benefits, and tax cuts for Individual Retirement Accounts and pensions.
 The estimated size of the scheduled tax cut is \$1.35 trillion over FY2001-FY2011.

 However, a Senate procedural rule, the "Byrd rule," provides that a point of order can be raised against any provision of budget reconciliation bill that is "extraneous" to the budget reconciliation legislation.
 Included among the several types of provisions the Byrd rule defines as extraneous are those that would increase the budget deficit (or reduce the budget surplus) for a fiscal year beyond that covered by the reconciliation measure being considered.
-To avoid application of the Byrd rule, EGTRRA contains language providing for the expiration of its provisions at the end of calendar year 2010.
+To avoid application of the Byrd rule, EGTRRA contained language providing for the expiration of its provisions at the end of calendar year 2010.
 The passage of JGTRRA will not modify the expiration of those provisions scheduled to expire under EGTRRA.
 Further, new provisions in JGTRRA such as the reduction in taxes on dividends and capitals gains and increased depreciation deduction also include scheduled expiration dates during the next ten years.

 During 2002, the House passed a number of bills that would have made some or all of EGTRRA's tax cuts permanent.
 H.R.
 586, approved by the House in April, would have repealed all of EGTRRA's sunset provisions.
 H.R.
 2143, H.R.
 4019, and H.R.
 4931 were passed in June and would have (respectively) made EGTRRA's estate tax repeal, marriage penalty benefits, and retirement and pension tax cuts permanent.
 The Senate did not adopt the bills.
+In the 108th Congress, the House on June 18 approved H.R.
+8, which would make EGTRRA's estate tax repeal permanent.